kangax/przilla/src/memory-bank/activeContext.md

   - Added global CSS styles for the `<mark>` tag in `src/styles/globals.css` for light/dark modes.
 - **WodTable Column Consolidation:** Combined the "Category" and "Tags" columns into a single column in `WodTable.tsx`.
 The category is displayed first, with tags listed below it.
 Highlighting still applies to both.
 - **WodTable Variable Row Height:** Fixed virtualization in `WodTable.tsx` to support variable row heights by implementing the `measureElement` option in `useVirtualizer`.
 This allows rows to expand correctly for wrapped descriptions and the combined category/tags column.
+- **Search Term Persistence:** Updated `WodViewer.tsx` to initialize the `searchTerm` state from the `search` URL parameter on page load, ensuring search results and highlighting persist correctly when navigating via URL.
 - Memory Bank initialization and population based on project analysis and `previous_clinerules.md`.

 ## Next Steps